Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/child_of.rst

   (weighting their respective influence with the *Influence* slider).
 - As with any constraint, you can key (i.e. animate) its Influence setting.
-  This allows the object which has a Child Of constraint upon it to change over time which target object will be considered the parent, and therefore have influence over the Child Of constrained object.
+  This allows the object which has a Child Of constraint upon it to change over time which target object will be considered the parent, and therefore have influence over it.

   .. important::